Prithivee7/Prithivee7.github.io/Chat_Application/ReadMe.md

 ## Salient Features:
 * A room will contain only a single student so the student can clear all his queries without any interference.
 * Since there are multiple tutors the student doesnt have to wait.
-* A tutor can not login as a student
-* The conversations is sent to the database for future analysis

 The student logins with his name and his mail.
 Authentication is done by google login.